 Here’s an interesting statistic for you, if you play golf there’s a 1 in 3 chance you will suffer with back pain as a result.

-In this detailed post we’ll look at why golf can cause back pain and what the evidence shows us is different about golfers who suffer from back pain.
+In this detailed post we’ll look at why golf can cause back pain and 3 evidenced based exercises to help prevent it.

 The physical demands of golf.